[ABCandJ Home] [Social Studies Home] [Politics] [Current Events] [Teachers' Resources][Student's Page] [Personal][Computers] [History] [Economics]

 Bootcamp is the name of a series about computers on Bloomberg radio.
 Hosted by local reporter Fred Fishkin, this series has been running for many years (originally on WCBS 880), and has provided many helpful tips for the average computer user.
 The links section of this site provides a varied and interesting set of links.

 Lousday is a web site run by the former computer guru of Newsday, Lou Dolinar.
 He has authored several series in Newsday designed to walk the home computer user through the basics, step-by-step.
 This site contains many links to helpful articles.
-It now also includes Dolinar's thoughts on the rapidly-changing newspaper industry.
+It now also includes Dolinar's thoughts on the rapidly-changing newspaper industry, and some of his thoughts on society and politics, which veers towards the right.

 [ABCandJ Home] [Social Studies Home] [Politics] [Current Events] [Teachers' Resources][Student's Page] [Personal][Computers] [History] [Economics]